Michèle Moet-Agniel

-Michèle Moet-Agniel (b.
-11 June 1926, Paris) was a member of the French Resistance, distributing leaflets and later helping Allied aviators escape back to Britain.
+Michèle Moet-Agniel (born 11 June 1926) was a member of the French Resistance, distributing leaflets and later helping Allied aviators escape back to Britain.
 She was arrested and deported to the Ravensbruck concentration camp, but was rescued by Russian soldiers.
 After the war, Agniel became a teacher.

 Early life

 Michèle Moet-Agniel was born Michèle Moet in 1926 in Paris to a French World War I veteran and a Dutch immigrant.

 World War II

 At the outbreak of World War II, Moet-Agniel, then 14, was on vacation with her family at Fort-Mahon-Plage.
 They stayed there until May 1940, returning to Paris on foot.
 Her family became supporters of Charles de Gaulle's Free French Army.
 Moet-Agniel's activities in the Resistance began with graffiti art near the Porte de Vincennes of the Free French emblem.
 In November, Moet-Agniel's former English teacher gave tasked her with retrieving a bundle of leaflets from Versailles and distributing them.

 From their home in Saint-Mandé, the Moets hid French, British, and American soldiers and provided them with false documents for the Burgundy Network.
 Moet-Agniel's father, working at his local town hall, forged and recycled the documents of deceased French citizens so that the errant Allied personnel could receive German-rationed food.

 In October 1943, aged 17, Moet-Agniel accompanied a member of her network to Britain and would personally assist downed Allied aviators getting to England.